open-telemetry/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 Corresponds to the `javax.net.ssl.trustStorePassword` property.

+### truststore_type

+The truststore type if required by SSL.

+Corresponds to the `javax.net.ssl.trustStoreType` property.

 ### remote_profile

 Supported JMX remote profiles are TLS in combination with SASL profiles: SASL/PLAIN, SASL/DIGEST-MD5 and SASL/CRAM-MD5.